The Node.js process Object: Environment, Arguments, Exit State, and Runtime Metadata

 const end = process.hrtime.bigint();

-Both use the same underlying monotonic clock via uv_hrtime(), which on Linux calls clock_gettime(CLOCK_MONOTONIC).
+Both APIs use the same underlying monotonic clock through uv_hrtime().
+On Linux, that goes through clock_gettime(CLOCK_MONOTONIC).
 On macOS, it uses mach_absolute_time().
-On Windows, QueryPerformanceCounter().
-The resolution varies by platform, but it's typically nanosecond-level on modern hardware.
+On Windows, it uses QueryPerformanceCounter().
+Resolution varies by platform, but it is typically nanosecond-level on modern hardware.

-A regular Date.now() is based on the system wall clock.
-NTP adjustments, manual time changes, leap seconds - any of these can make Date.now() jump forward or backward.
+Date.now() answers a different question.
+It is based on the system wall clock, so NTP adjustments, manual changes, or leap-second handling can make it jump forward or backward.
 Monotonic clocks only move forward.
-For benchmarking, measuring request latency, or timing intervals between two points, you want monotonic.
-For timestamps in logs and databases, you want wall clock time.
-Different tools for different purposes.
+For benchmarking, request latency, or intervals between two points, use a monotonic source.
+For log timestamps and database timestamps, use wall-clock time.

-performance.now() from the Web Performance API also works in Node and returns milliseconds as a float from a monotonic source.
-It's available globally since Node v16.
-Use whichever fits your needs - process.hrtime.bigint() gives nanosecond precision as a BigInt, performance.now() gives millisecond precision as a regular number, and Date.now() gives millisecond-precision wall clock time as an integer.
+performance.now() from the Web Performance API is also available in Node and returns milliseconds as a floating-point number from a monotonic source.
+It has been available globally since Node v16.
+Choose the shape that fits the job: process.hrtime.bigint() for nanosecond precision as a BigInt, performance.now() for millisecond precision as a regular number, and Date.now() for millisecond-precision wall-clock time as an integer.

 process.memoryUsage()

-process.memoryUsage() returns an object with five fields, all in bytes:
+process.memoryUsage() returns an object with five fields, all in bytes.
+The numbers vary by process, but the shape looks like this:

 console.log(process.memoryUsage());